tgtakaoka/asmx/README.txt

 making a unique label.
 Example: "@1", "@99", ".TEMP", and "@LOOP".
 These can be used until the next non-local label, by using this short form.
 They appear in the symbol table with a long form of "LABEL@1" or "LABEL.1", but can not be referenced by this full name.
+Local labels starting with a "." can also be defined as subroutine local, by using the SUBROUTINE pseudo-op.

 Comments may either be started with a "*" as the first non-blank character of a line, or with a ";" in the middle of the line.